-Current tuition rates, vehicle registration fees, and graduation fees are available online or from the DCS office.
+Current tuition rates, and graduation fees are available online or from the DCS office.
 The portfolio evaluation fee is based on the number of quarter units to be assessed.
 Additional portfolio information is available in this section of the Bulletin as well as at the DCS office.